 Every year during the summer, most Greeks long to travel to the Greek islands.
 The Cycladic island complex in the Aegean Sea is by far a top favorite destination.
 Although the mainland as well as other Greek isles offer exquisite sandy beaches and summer resorts that can make anyone believe that Greece is indeed an earthly paradise, the Cycladic island complex holds its fans captive.
 The reason is that the Cycladic minimalism is an intoxicating life-changing experience, one that we all want to relive year after year.
 The long summers in the Greek islands are easy, carefree, minimal, inspirational and definitely all about sweet living… It’s the Greek version of the la dolce vita story!

 The Cycladic island complex includes islands like Mykonos, Paros, Santorini that are cosmopolitan hotspots.
-They are islands that suffer from dry spells during the summer with gusts of Northern winds (known as ‘meltemia’) especially during the month of July that help keep the temperatures relatively lower and making the islands more bearable.
+They are islands that suffer from dry spells during the summer with gusts of Northern winds (known as ‘meltemia‘) especially during the month of July that help keep the temperatures relatively lower and making the islands more bearable.
 Of course, that comes with a price tag!
-During those windy days, you really should stay clear from the northern beaches unless you enjoy sandblasting!
-Personally, I don’t.
+During those windy days, you really should stay clear from the northern beaches unless you enjoy sandblasting something I personally don’t. 😉

 Cycladic minimalism features earthly elements in a predominantly coastal blue and white setting.
 The low rise housing for the most part became an integrated part of the environment.
-Let’s picture white-washed spaces with blue, green or red doors and windows.
+Just picture white-washed spaces with blue, green or red doors and windows.
 These splashes of bold, vivid colors act as bright reminders of humans living in a rough textured terrain and sometimes even an unfriendly environment.
-Stone flooring is very common and creates a sense of continuity when it runs from outdoors inside blending with the surrounding landscape (think of Santorini’s cave homes before tourists came flooding).
+Stone flooring is very common and creates a sense of continuity when it runs from outdoors inside, blending with the surrounding landscape (think of Santorini’s cave homes before tourists came flooding).
 Built-in beds, sofas and shelving accommodate the basic needs for resting, sitting, and storing.
 Concrete surfaces (i.e. walls, floors, basins, counter-tops, even entire rooms) in shady colors are to be found almost anywhere.
 They did away of any unsightly joints that remind us of “progressive” human intervention.
 Instead, these concrete surfaces add on a visually textured feel to everything.
-Hence, faux concrete became a very popular technique that has flourished over the last decades (especially with the inclusion of resin in the mix that added further durability).
+Hence, microconcrete and microcement became very popular techniques that have flourished over the last decades (especially with the inclusion of resin in the mix that added further durability).

 I hope you’re enjoying a relaxed and inspirational summer,